‘Follow Your Heart’ seems good advice, but really dangerous

 “The heart is deceitful above all things, and desperately sick; who can understand it?”
 Jeremiah 17:9 ESV

-If one’s heart (or more specifically the brain) is not put into the care of God through the power of the Holy Spirit then we can be assured that it will always lead to one’s downfall.
+If one’s heart (or more specifically the thought process) is not put into the care of God through the power of the Holy Spirit then we can be assured that it will always lead to one’s downfall.
+It will either hurt him or others or both.

 Our heart like a sponge